zotero/citeproc-rs/README.md

 ## WebAssembly usage

 The WebAssembly shell lives in `crates/wasm`.
-It consists of a JavaScript API, which includes asynchronous locale fetching.
+It consists of a JavaScript API that wraps the `citeproc` crate, and a mechanism for asynchronous locale fetching.
 The API works mostly by serializing to JSON and back, but this is invisible.
 It includes TypeScript definitions, which are the main source of documentation.
 Open up the generated `.d.ts` file or view the doc-comments with your editor or IDE.
 A useful reference is the `js-demo`, which exercises most of its functionality and demonstrates correct usage of the `batchedUpdates`/`UpdateSummary` API.

 Note especially that `Driver` cannot be garbage collected.
 You will need to `.free()` it manually, otherwise the whole engine and its cached data will be